We are working to improve safety and reduce morning peak congestion at the intersection of Cryers Road with Trugood Drive, Highbrook Park.

 - The proposal is to install a Swedish-style table.
 Swedish-style speed tables are raised tables with only one sharp ramp, which produces a smoother ride for heavy vehicles and buses.
 This type is more appropriate for the Highbrook business area than a typical speed table used on residential streets.

 Auckland Transport cares for your safety.
 We want to make our roads safe for everyone, people walking and cycling, especially for our kids and senior citizens and people driving.
-Projects like this one around Bell Road are another step towards our goal of achieving no deaths or serious injuries on our roads.
+Projects like this one around Cryers Road and Trugood Drive are another step towards our goal of achieving no deaths or serious injuries on our roads.
 We are guided by the Vision Zero approach to transport safety, which prioritises human safety over other measures (like minor time saving).